 Homemade Sun Dried Tomato Pesto, otherwise known as Pesto Rosso, is so much better than store-bought.
-Use good olive oil, fresh basil and real parmesan cheese will make the best results.
+A combination of good olive oil, fresh basil and real parmesan cheese will make the best results.
 Use it on pasta, fish, chicken, and as a sandwich spread too!
 Who could resist this delicious, vibrant sauce?

 We’ve all been there, Dear Reader, and there’s absolutely nothing wrong with it!
 We can’t all be perfect and sometimes the ease of grabbing a jar of pre-made sauce is just what you need to help you keep your dinner-time sanity.

 I don’t have a large family, so I really can’t complain about dinner-time madness around the kitchen table.
 It’s just me, and John.e, and McKenna – my two vegetarians.
 But, in comparison to let’s say, Margaret – my coworker, who has a family of six, she has a right to complain!
 And, that makes jarred pasta sauce tossed with cooked pasta the easy out; the go-to meal.

 cannot shouldn’t be the only thing I make for dinner every night.
-But, if I’m in that state of mind where pasta is the only thing I can muster up, because of a long day at work or whatever the reason, I prefer to toss that pasta with my Sun Dried Tomato Pesto.
+But, if I’m in that state of mind where pasta is the only thing I can muster up, because of a long day at work or whatever the reason, I prefer to toss that pasta with pesto.

 If you’re like me, Sun Dried Tomato Pesto can be eaten right from the jar with a spoon!
 Pre-making this super easy sauce will save you the hassle of having to go to the grocery store on your way home to pick up a jar, and you will not believe the difference in the taste!

 I kid you not, there’s been times when we’ve had six jars of store-bought Sun Dried Tomato Pesto sauce in our pantry – for two reasons.
 The first reason, of course, is that we love that flavour.
 And the second reason is that Lord Byron loves to stock up on pantry items when they’re on sale!